Viha123/aoc-viha/2023/README.md

     - LEARNING: try to print before using debuggers, i think i spent too much time comparing with bare eyes.
 Espectially cuz i had expected output in front of me.
     - I definitely owuld not have been able to figure it out without the help of the expected output
 - Day 20: advent of reading comprehension too tired to do this
+- Day 21: got part a pretty quickly, but i did it pretty inefficiently
+    - part b i kind of instantly gave up, its way above my understanding
+    - i had an idea that would try and find the cycle for each . adn then find where it goes from ther, but I can't completely visualize the solution and so I can't reall code it if I don't know what im trying to do
+    - I'm using this github to try and understand the solution: https://github.com/derailed-dash/Advent-of-Code/blob/master/src/AoC_2023/Dazbo's_Advent_of_Code_2023.ipynb
+I'm sorry I quit this year.
+- I think I came really far.
+37/50 stars is more than I expected to get.
+I learned a lot but putting more time on this is not worth it for the remainder of the winter break.